plazi/gg2rdf/README.md

 # gg2rdf
-A n action to transform golden gate XML to RDF turtle
+This repo provides a GitHub action to transform golden gate XML (GG_XML) to RDF turtle.
+It also includes an XSLT to transform GG-XML to RDF/XML.

 ## Usage